When You Wish Upon A Death Star

 Disney has given itself to the dark side.

 Truth may be the first casualty in war, but the mechanics of that casualty involve significant co-opting of stories that bind our cultures together.
-The Vatican successfully assimilated the Celtic peoples of Northern Ireland by incorporating Judea-Christian names into ancient Gaelic stories, altering the cultural stories away from the traditions associated with the history of the people.
+The Vatican successfully assimilated the Celtic peoples of Northern Ireland by incorporating Judeo-Christian names into ancient Gaelic stories, altering the cultural narrative away from the traditions associated with the history of the people.
 These edits and omissions happened incrementally enough that after a while, many never noticed as their entire culture was rewritten.

 Myths and Legends matter.
 They represent the art of informing subsequent generations of long established truths.
 And the medium of film presents perhaps the most powerful conveyance system ever conceived for expressing who we are and where our priorities lie.
 Cultural stories give us a shared sense of meaning and solidarity.
-The art of Cinema is the literal production of Motion Pictures, that is, pictures on the wall that evolve and morph and tell a story and pull you in and reconcile your emotional experience of the world.
+The art of cinema is the literal production of motion pictures, that is, pictures on the wall that evolve and morph and tell a story and pull you in and reconcile your emotional experience of the world.

 Film was explicitly designed for dissent.
 It was designed to discuss alternative ideas.
 It was designed to push our collective narratives toward a perspective of advancing how our society examines itself – indeed, how we examine ourselves as individuals within it.